Updated: August 6. 2019

 - High-Intensity Interval Training Cardio

 There are a number of different cardio exercise choices when it comes to doing steady state workouts.
-We have found that the one that will burn the most calories in the shortest amount of time, while also getting your legs defined, is the Stair Climber.
+We have found that the one that will be optimal for fat burning in the shortest amount of time, while also getting your legs defined, is the Stair Climber.
 Every time you work out on the Stair Climber, set the timer for 40 minutes and your pace at 90 steps per minute.

 You will be doing this steady state cardio three times per week on alternate days.

 HIIT stands for high-intensity interval training.
 It involves doing a cardio exercise very intensely for 30 seconds, followed by a very brief 10-second recovery.
 You repeat this pattern for a set number of rounds.
 You will be doing your HIIT training 3 times per week, again on alternate days.

 If you are not able to get to the gym for your HIIT workouts, you can simply head down to the local park.
 Your exercise of choice will be sprinting.
 After a 2-minute warm-up, go directly into a hard out 30-second sprint.
 Then walk with your hands on your hips to recover for exactly 10 seconds before going into your next sprint.
 Do this for 8 complete rounds.